transdigiware/blockchain/howto/ibp-console-add-remove-raft.md

 As a result, when you delete a node, a check is performed to see if it is a consenter on any channels.
 If it is, you will not be able to delete the node until it has been removed as a consenter from all channels.
 After removing the node as a consenter from all channels, you will be able to delete the node by clicking the trash can icon.
 Note that this action will have to be taken in the console where the node was created.

-As part of this same process, make sure to reach out to the other console operators to let them know that the node has been deleted so they can remove the tile from their consoles.s
+As part of this same process, make sure to reach out to the other console operators to let them know that the node has been deleted so they can remove the tile from their console.